 In the unlikely event you make it through the seven months (counting one month of pre-training) of Basic Underwater Demolition SEAL training (aka BUD/S), you will start SEAL Qualification Training, and it is here you will earn your Trident.

 As a new guy, you will go straight into SQT, and that’s where your real training begins.
-This is also where you will be closely watched to make sure that you are a safe and competent SEAL.
-Plenty of BUD/S graduates have washed out of this portion of training because they can’t handle the dynamic training environment or for getting a chip on their shoulder or for just not making the cut.
+This is also where you will be closely watched to make sure that you are a safe and competent trainee.
+Plenty of BUD/S graduates have washed out of this portion of training because they can’t handle the dynamic training environment or for getting a chip on their shoulder.

 After successfully graduating SQT, you’ll get your Trident and then get assigned to a SEAL or SDV Team.
 Here the real work begins.
 I remember checking into SEAL Team 3 and getting my a** handed to me during my first Team PT!
 Team life is very challenging and rewarding.
-You can expect to go through a very thorough 12-18 month training cycle prior to deploying.
+You can expect to go through a very arduous 12-18 month training cycle prior to deploying.
 Graduating BUD/S is an accomplishment but it doesn’t make you a SEAL, not even close.